matt-a-pinkerton/Elk-Stack-Project/README.md

 # Elk-Project
-Creation of an elk stack on cloud network
+Creation and deployment of an Elk Stack (Elasticsearch) on an Azure cloud network:

 ## Automated ELK Stack Deployment